 I Am Carisma was acknowledged in Artshub as “a thought-provoking, stirring performance with so much to say about what it is to be human, yet also so much to invite and encourage.”
 This work captures the method of using multiple audio sources via earpieces with the dancers and the audience, creating new audio with live captioning in real time.

 Δ Change from Aotearoa (2023) is a career highlight as it combines my advocacy, research and lived experience across Aotearoa and so-called Australia.
 Efren Pamilacan and I received funding and partnerships from Creative Australia, Dancehouse, Chunky Move, Basement Theatre and Carriageworks.
-The community rapport, sold-out audience and symposium research capture my passion for cultural accountability in social dances from Queer, Black and Brown communities and how it can be navigated from a holistic lens, putting community first.
+The community rapport, sold-out audience, and symposium research capture my passion for cultural accountability in social dances from Queer, Black, and Brown communities and how it can be navigated through a holistic lens, putting community first.
 Read the comprehensive graphic report here.

 Caca-Capitalismo (2020) is my multilingual audio-described film.
 It has been presented in Romania, USA, Australia and Aotearoa and was funded by Creative Australia.
 The work received critical acclaim from Witness Perofrmance’s Olivia Muscat.